spryker/spryker-docs/docs/scos/user/features/202204.0/return-management-feature-overview/return-management-feature-overview.md

 ## Return Management on the Storefront

-The **registered buyers** can return entire orders or individual sales order items as soon as they have been delivered to them.
+The *registered buyers* can return entire orders or individual sales order items as soon as they have been delivered to them.
 When returning, the buyers can select or enter a return reason.
-The **guest users** can not initiate returns of their orders, as the return management is done via the Customer Account on the Storefront.
-Returns of the guest orders can be initiated only via the Back Office by the Back Office user.
+The *guest users* can not initiate returns of their orders, as the return management is done by the Customer Account on the Storefront.
+Returns of the guest orders can be initiated only in the Back Office by the Back Office user.

 {% info_block warningBox "Note" %}